- Home

 JAG is dedicated to ensuring that all JAG People respond to emergencies with consideration for the needs of the children.

-There will be appropriate fire extinguishers and emergency equipment that are properly installed, maintained and available for use at the venue that we hire from.
+The service will be equipped with appropriate fire extinguishers and emergency equipment.
+This will include the proper installation and maintenance.
+This is a requirement of the hire/lease agreement at each venue.
 We will conduct regular safety checks and notify the school where there are actions required to resolve any fire safety issues that arise.

 Services are encouraged to seek visits from the fire service to assist the children's awareness and understanding of fire safety.